f6systems/mai/README.md

-# iam A resource to check on the different states of a specific person
+# mai A resource to check on the different states of a specific person
 //TODO:(hopley) - expand
-# iam
+# mai

 * Golang

  TODO:(hopley)
  - address (for Listen ...)
- - doc DNS details .. this, initally, to be iam.f6systems.com
+ - doc DNS details .. this, initally, to be mai.f6systems.com
  - pre /\  more gcloud to project (f6systems-80) //where is f6systems-443 ....

   TODO:(hopley)
-   - iam_test.go //tests
+   - mai_test.go //tests
    - drone for f6systems (on [Ru] ?)